-1. Hang fairy lights around kitchen cabinets
+4. String up fairy lights around kitchen cabinets

 The kitchen often gets a bit neglected when it comes to Christmas decorations.
 A really simple way to bring some of the festive vibes into your kitchen is fairy lights.
 String them up around your cabinets or open shelving, you could even get some garlands or just a bit of greenery to hang up too.
 Simple but super effective.

-2. String fairy lights along your kitchen table
+5. Place fairy lights along your kitchen table

-Add something extra to your Christmas table (or just your everyday kitchen table) by stringing some fairy lights down the centre.
+Add something extra to your Christmas table (or just your everyday kitchen table) by stringing some fairy lights down the center.
 Depending on what look you are going for add some candles, foliage, and decorations to twist your lights through

-Copper wiring adds lovely warmth to a string of festive fairy lights – perfect for warming up a room visually.
+Copper wiring adds a lovely warmth to a string of festive fairy lights – perfect for warming up a room visually.
 Hang yours up or make a display with them in a jar or vase.
 Light4fun even make a jar of fairy lights all ready for you to just pop on the table or on a windowsill.

-5. Choose star-shaped lights for reflective magic
+8. Choose star-shaped lights for mystical magic

 Okay okay, while these aren't technically fairy lights, these stars from Lights4fun will still add a gorgeous twinkle to your room.
-Hang a single one in a window or group them together on side board, we have even seen these used on a tree and it looks fab!
+Hang a single one in a window or group them together on sideboard, we have even seen these used on a tree and it looks fab!

 If you don’t have a ton of room for decorating with fairy lights, just make the most of surfaces – a window sill, the top of a console table, a set of shelves.
 Use these areas to create a festive display.
 Even something as simple as some twigs in a vase with some fairy light strung around can be an effective, super easy Christmas decorating idea.

-8. Go for a botanical Christmas theme
+12. Go for a botanical Christmas theme

 Botanical-themed fairy lights work particularly well as part of the festive table arrangement.
-Intertwine them with real house plants, or choose ones that imitate Christmas favourites such as holly.
+Intertwine them with real house plants, or choose ones that imitate Christmas favorites such as holly.
 The Rose Gold Leaf Fairy Lights are from Lights4fun.

-10. Brighten up the exterior with outdoor lights
+14. Brighten up the exterior with outdoor lights

 One of the best things about Christmas is added light from people's house decorations – and, boy, do we need all the extra light we can grab during at time of year.
 Go as understated – or OTT – as you like, it's all part of the Christmas spirit!
-Personally we are fans of the warm white lights outside, they just add such a welcoming glow.
+Personally, we are fans of the warm white lights outside, they just add such a welcoming glow.

 With tiny LEDs our rule is: the more the better.
 And rather than getting tangled up in lots of different strings of lights, get a garland that is designed to be used as a cascade.
 For a similar look, go for warm white lights on a clear cable.